-Let's learn a simple yet effective exercise that will help improve your hand synchronization and coordination for fingerstyle guitar playing (and it's not finger stretching).
+Let's learn a simple yet effective exercise that will help improve your hand synchronization for fingerstyle guitar (and it's not finger stretching).

 If you are playing fingerstyle guitar, you will be tasked with playing melodies, bass lines and chords in the same song.